vstinner/python-security/pypi-vuln/index-2022-05-24-ctx-domain-takeover.rst

 expired domains, which happened to match the domains of owner user accounts for projects.

-Currently, PyPI has some protections in place for expired email domains: if PyPI sends an email to a user's email address, and that email bounces, PyPI will disable the verified status of that email.
-As password resets require verified email addresses, an attacker would be unable to use the expired domain to gain access to the account.
-However, this depends on PyPI sending an email to the expired domain in the time period between expiry and an attacker attempting a takeover.

 Performing this analysis on an ongoing basis and freezing accounts with expired or near expiration domains is a potential mitigation that could protect absent maintainers in the future, at the cost of increased support burden on the team